DataDog/documentation/content/en/metrics/otlp.md

 {{% /tab %}}
 {{% tab "Summary" %}}

-Suppose you are submitting a legacy OTLP Summary metric, `request.response_time.summary`, from one webserver.
-Suppose in a given collection period, the webserver reports the metric with the values `[1,1,1,2,2,2,3,3]`.
-The following metrics would be reported, if min, max and median quantiles are enabled:
+Suppose you are submitting a legacy OTLP Summary metric, `request.response_time.summary`, from one web server.
+Suppose in a given collection period, the web server reports the metric with the values `[1,1,1,2,2,2,3,3]`.
+The following metrics would be reported, if min, max, and median quantiles are enabled:

 | Metric Name                                   | Value  | Tags                                | Datadog In-App Type |
 | --------------------------------------------- | ------ | ------------------------------------| ------------------- |